AckeeCZ/cosmas/README.md

 - `disableFields` - list of paths which will be omitted from the objects being logged (if any)
 - `enableFields` - list of paths which will not be omitted by default serializers from objects being logged
 - `streams` - list of stream objects, which will be passed directly to [pino-multistream's multistream function](https://github.com/pinojs/pino-multi-stream#pinomsmultistreamstreams) instead of default `ackee-node-logger` stream
-- `pretty` - if set to `true`, logger will use pretty print.
+- `pretty` - if set to `true`, logger will use [pino pretty human-readable logs](https://github.com/pinojs/pino/blob/master/docs/API.md#pretty).
 This option can be overriden by `streams`
-- `pino` - object, which will be passed to underlying pino logger.
-See available settings in [pino API docs](https://github.com/pinojs/pino/blob/master/docs/API.md#pinooptions-stream)
+- `config` - object, which will be passed to underlying logger object.
+Right now, underlying logger is [pino](https://github.com/pinojs/pino), so for available options see [pino API docs](https://github.com/pinojs/pino/blob/master/docs/API.md#pinooptions-stream)

 ## Default serializers
 `ackee-node-logger` defines some [pino serializers](https://github.com/pinojs/pino/blob/master/docs/API.md#constructor) on its own